PHI Investors Have Opportunity to Lead PLDT Inc. Securities Fraud Lawsuit

-LOS ANGELES, March 29, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PLDT Inc. ("PLDT" or the "Company") (NYSE: PHI).
+LOS ANGELES, March 30, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PLDT Inc. ("PLDT" or the "Company") (NYSE: PHI).

 Class Period: January 1, 2019 – December 19, 2022